tyomaiva/first-rust-course/src/syntax_basics.md

 }
 ```
 Several things to note here:
-+ `fn` defines a new function, in this case it is called `main`, it does not have any input arguments and does not return anything either
++ `fn` defines a new function, in this case it is called `main`, it does not have any input arguments and does not return anything either. `main()` is the entry point of the program.
 + `let mut` binds a value `10` to a _mutable_ variable called `index`
   + If you omit `mut`, you get instead an _immutable_ variable, which does not work in this case, try it!
   + So variables in Rust are immutable by default